TransDigm (TDG)

 AI Analysis | Feedback

-Mr. Lisman was appointed President and Chief Executive Officer in October 2025, succeeding Kevin Stein.
-Previously, he served as Co-Chief Operating Officer from May 2023 to September 2025 and as Chief Financial Officer from July 2018 to May 2023.
-His other roles at TransDigm included Vice President—Mergers and Acquisitions and Business Unit Manager for the Air & Fuel Valves business unit at Aero Fluid Products, a TransDigm operating unit.
-Prior to joining TransDigm in 2015, Mr. Lisman worked in the private equity industry at Warburg Pincus in both their New York and London offices.
-He holds a B.S. in aerospace engineering from Notre Dame and an MBA from Harvard Business School.
+Mike Lisman was appointed President and Chief Executive Officer of TransDigm Group on October 1, 2025.
+He previously served as Co-Chief Operating Officer from May 2023 to September 2025, and as Chief Financial Officer and Executive Vice President from July 2018 to May 2023.
+Mr. Lisman also led the Company's Mergers and Acquisitions group and was a Business Unit Manager at Aero Fluid Products, a TransDigm subsidiary.
+Before joining TransDigm in 2015, he worked in private equity with Warburg Pincus in New York and London, and also held prior private equity and investment banking roles at The Carlyle Group and Morgan Stanley.
+Mr. Lisman holds a bachelor's degree in aerospace engineering from the University of Notre Dame and an MBA from Harvard Business School.

 Mr. Reiss was appointed Co-Chief Operating Officer in May 2023.
-He previously held the position of Executive Vice President for eight years.
-His earlier roles include President of Hartwell Corporation and President of Skurka Aerospace, both TransDigm operating units, as well as Director of Operations at Adams Rite Aerospace.
+He previously served as Executive Vice President from 2015 to 2023, President of Hartwell Corporation from 2012 to 2015, President of Skurka Aerospace from 2010 to 2012, and Director of Operations at Adams Rite Aerospace.
+Mr. Reiss joined TransDigm in 2000.

 Mr. Murphy was appointed Co-Chief Operating Officer in August 2025.
-He served as Executive Vice President from 2019 to 2025 and as President of HarcoSemco from 2015 to 2019.
-Before joining TransDigm, Mr. Murphy was Vice President and General Manager for two Danaher Corporation businesses and held various senior leadership roles in the industrial manufacturing and high-technology industries.
+He previously served as Executive Vice President from 2019 to 2025 and as President of HarcoSemco from 2015 to 2019.
+Before joining TransDigm, Mr. Murphy was Vice President and General Manager for two Danaher Corporation businesses and held several other senior leadership roles in the industrial manufacturing and high-technology industries.

 AI Analysis | Feedback